How companies change packaging without alienating customers

 People cheered Starbucks' recent decision to ditch straws.

-But that's not always the reaction when a company tries an eco-friendly package change.
+But that's not always the reaction companies get when they introduce eco-friendly packaging.

 PepsiCo (PEP) unveiled a new biodegradable SunChip's bag in 2010 but had to retreat after customers complained that the packaging was too noisy.
-In 2009, Kellogg (K) tested out shorter, squatter cereal boxes that used less cardboard packaging.
+Just a year before, Kellogg (K) tested out cereal boxes that used less cardboard.
 But the redesign didn't take off.

 "Consumers are creatures of habit," said Allen Adamson, co-founder of growth strategy firm Metaforce and adjunct professor at NYU's Stern business school.
 "Any change is often difficult for them."